HL7/fhircast-docs/input/pagecontent/3-2-1-syncerror.md

 ### Workflow

-A synchronization error has been detected and the condition is indicated to subscribed clients.
+A synchronization error has been detected and this is indicated to subscribed clients.

 Unlike most of FHIRcast events, `syncerror` is an infrastructural event and does not follow the `FHIR-resource`-`[open|close]` syntax and is directly referenced in the [underlying specification](2_Specification.html).